h4harsimran/home-finder/README.md

         URL= "https://www.kijiji.ca/b-for-rent/mississauga-peel-region/page-{}/c30349001l1700276?radius=9.0&address=2585+Meadowpine+Boulevard%2C+Mississauga%2C+ON&ll=43.602075,-79.779412".format(start)

 **3.** The output excel file with header Title,Price, Km distance and Link will be genrated which can be used to find the required rental home.

+## For further improvement

+The script can be modified to get price data of other items on kijiji or any other website.
+It can also be tweaked to get job data from job portals like indeed.ca